kdybek/nvim-config/README.md

-Dependencied that need to be installed separately:
+Dependencies that need to be installed separately:
 - CMake
 - shader-language-server
 - Ninja
+- LLDB